 Photo courtesy of Denis LeBlanc

 On your last day, consider checking the tides and dropping crab pots off the pier in Winchester Bay before heading out on other adventures.
 If you’re lucky, you’ll be heading back home with an easy-to-cook fresh crab dinner!
 But first, while you’re waiting for your meal to arrive, the Umpqua River Lighthouse is a gorgeous stop.
-This beautiful structure is listed in the National Register of Historic Places for good reason.¬ The former Coast Guard Station is now a museum showcasing not only the history of the lighthouse but also of the Coast Guard in the area, and staff from the museum conduct lighthouse tours.
+This beautiful structure is listed in the National Register of Historic Places for good reason.
+The former Coast Guard Station is now a museum showcasing not only the history of the lighthouse but also of the Coast Guard in the area, and staff from the museum conduct lighthouse tours.
 From here, consider taking your lunch at either the Dean Creek Elk Viewing Area or along the Hall + Shuttpelz Lake Trail.
-The¬ O. H. Hinsdale interpretive center offers plenty of information on the elk for inquisitive visitors¬ as well as lovely viewing areas.
-The Hall and¬ Shuttpelz¬ Lake Trail is a little-known hike with dunes that are relatively quiet¬ given their distance from any motorized staging areas.
-A this is a quiet and pleasant option for travelers seeking a tranquil spot to eat.
+The O. H. Hinsdale interpretive center offers plenty of information on the elk for inquisitive visitors as well as lovely viewing areas.
+The Hall and Shuttpelz Lake Trail is a little-known hike with dunes that are relatively quiet given their distance from any motorized staging areas.
+This is a quiet and pleasant option for travelers seeking a tranquil spot to eat.

-Before swinging back to pick up your crab pots, take a turn on the John Dellenback¬ Trail for a challenging 2.5-mile trek to the beach.
+Before swinging back to pick up your crab pots, take a turn on the John Dellenback Trail for a challenging 2.5-mile trek to the beach.
 Deceptively simple on the map, wayfinding skills are recommended here, especially in foggy or inclement weather.
-The massive scale of the Umpqua dunes make this a worthy adventure.
-Engagement proposal photography – surprise engagement photography for bride and grooms to be https://proposal007.com/proposal-photography/ proposal photographs at gardens, restaurants, engagement party.
+The massive scale of the Umpqua dunes makes this a worthy adventure.
 It truly is an otherworldly experience not to be missed.
-You wil have definitely earned some butter-soaked crab after the hard work you put in on this sandy three-day trip!
+You will have definitely earned some butter-soaked crab after the hard work you put in on this sandy three-day trip!